microsoft/TypeChat/site/src/docs/examples.md

 ## Step 4: Run the examples

-Examples can be found in this `examples` directory.
+Examples can be found in the `examples` directory.

 To run an example interactively, type `node ./dist/main.js` from the example's directory and enter requests when prompted.
 Type `quit` or `exit` to end the session.

-Note that there are various sample `input.txt` files provided in each `src` directory that can give a sense of what commands you can run.
+Note that there are various sample "prose" files (e.g. `input.txt`) provided in each `src` directory that can give a sense of what you can run.

-To run an example with an input file, run `node ./dist/main.js <input-file-path>`.
+To run an example with one of these input files, run `node ./dist/main.js <input-file-path>`.
-For example, in the coffee shop directory, you can run:
+For example, in the `coffeeShop` directory, you can run:

 ```
 node ./dist/main.js ./dist/input.txt